Kiki-Bouba-Team/niri-switch/README.md

 # niri-switch - A niri task switcher

-Niri-switch implements faster task switching for Niri compositor.
-It's meant to resamble Alt-Tab funtionality known from Windows, Gnome, KDE Plasma and many other desktop environments.
+niri-switch implements fast task switching for [niri](https://github.com/YaLTeR/niri) compositor.
+It aims to provide functionality similar to Alt-Tab known from Windows, Gnome, KDE Plasma and many other desktop environments.

+## Project stutus

+niri-switch is currently **usable** but not very **useful**.
+It is still in early development and requires few features to be completed to actually deliver a good user experience.
+But anyone is welcome to play around with it and provide much appreciated feedback.

 ## Dependencies

-* `niri` - obviously, niri-switch needs running Niri instance to connect via IPC socket.
+* `niri` - niri-switch needs a running niri session to connect to it via IPC socket.
 * `gtk4`, `gtk4-layer-shell` - needed to display the graphical interface.
+The minimal required version of GTK4 is `4.12`.

+To install the program you will also need `cargo`.
+It's usually installed via [rustup](https://www.rust-lang.org/tools/install).

 ## Build and install

-Build the application with `cargo run --release`.
-The result binary will be located in `target/release/niri-switch`.

-You can add it to your system's `$PATH` any way prefered.
-If not, then you need to provide full path to the binary in the next step.
+Clone the repository and run `cargo install --path .` inside.

+Make sure that `~/.cargo/bin` is in your `$PATH` otherwise your system will not see the `niri-switch` command after installation.

 Next you can add the following line to niri's binds section in `config.kdl`:
 ```